Flora and Fauna management

 The landscape design will balance the use of indigenous and non-indigenous species and include semi-mature trees to help offset the loss of mature vegetation.
 Species selection will adhere to safety standards for proximity to the motorway.

-Removal of vegetation will be carefully supervised by a fauna specialist and an arborist.
-All trees will be inspected prior to removal, and if fauna is found, they will be relocated by professionals.
+Removal of vegetation was carefully supervised by a fauna specialist and an arborist.
+All trees were inspected prior to removal, and if fauna was found, they were relocated by professionals.

 Reusing limbs and trunks

 Fallen limbs play an important part in local biodiversity.
-Large limbs and trunks removed as part of the project will be retained to be placed in parks and reserves where practically possible.
+Large limbs and trunks removed as part of the project are retained to be placed in parks and reserves where practically possible.
 Trunks will be installed in playgrounds to provide nature play opportunities.
+The R2P project team identified the opportunity to provide tree logs for reuse to the Preschool at St Joseph’s School, Ottoway.
+The logs were used to refresh the outdoor area with a nature play theme.
 The remainder of the removed vegetative material will be mulched and used in landscaping.

 Community Wildlife Program